Global Poker League, a team-based poker competition, is set to enter the Indian market with the launch of GPL India.

 “GPL India will take all the lessons learned in GPL’s first season, as well as GPL China’s current successful rollout, to create the most legitimate—and, perhaps more importantly, most appealing—poker competition witnessed in India until now,” it was stated.

 As hinted in the press release, GPL will not be the first live spectacle under the “league” name to debut in India.
 The Poker Sports League (PSL), founded by Indian online poker room Adda52, is a team-based league that ran its first successful event this year.
 It concluded with a final in Goa that was live-streamed on Facebook.
 More recently, Match Poker League (MPL) announced its inaugural season with eight local franchises.

 While both appear on the surface to be heavily inspired by the GPL concept, the actual structure of each is quite distinct.
-The PSL concluded with a single, three-day poker tournament, lacking the season-long build-up of the GPL.
+The PSL culminated with a single, five-day poker tournament.
 The MPL, backed by the International Federation of Poker, is based around Match Poker, a form of duplicate poker played on a mobile app which seeks to be considered a game of sport by removing much of the luck.